dart-lang/site-www/src/_guides/language/language-tour.md

 superclass.
 Specify the superclass constructor after a colon (`:`), just before the constructor body (if any).

 In the following example, the constructor for the Employee class calls the named constructor for its superclass, Person.
-Click the run button {% asset red-run.png alt="" %} to execute the code.
+Click **Run** to execute the code.

 {% comment %}
 https://gist.github.com/Sfshaza/e57aa06401e6618d4eb8